- Expect delays crossing borders heading towards the coast in summer.

 Road Rules & Safety

 Make sure you brush up on road rules that apply wherever you are going.
 For instance, some countries require reflective vests and warning triangles to be in the car at all times, which you must use when parking on a highway or in an emergency.
-Others require a fire hydrant and first aid kit, or spare bulb kits to be on board as well.
-Some countries prohibit the use of radar detectors and fine you with unbridled glee if that function on your GPS has not been deactivated.
-Motorcycle lights may be required to be on even during the day.
+Others require a fire extinguisher and first-aid kit, or spare bulb kits to be on board as well.
+Lights may be required to be on even during the day.
 In short, do your research before you start your engine.
-A recommended place to start is the AA website (http://www.theaa.com/motoring_advice/overseas/countrybycountry.html), which provides useful country-specific information.
+A recommended place to start is the Automobile Association (www.theaa.com/motoring_advice/overseas/countrybycountry.html), whose website provides useful country-specific information.

 Standard international road rules apply, but you should also keep the following in mind: